-Beale - Gerrard's best Rangers signing
+Meet the man behind Gerrard's success

 'Gerrard is very lucky to have him'

-The responsibility Gerrard gives Beale to plan and deliver sessions is hugely appreciated by the 40-year-old, and that time on the training pitch has created a lasting impact on the players he has coached.
+The responsibility Gerrard gives his right-hand man to plan and deliver sessions is hugely appreciated by Beale, and that time on the training pitch has created a lasting impact on the players he has coached.

-Former Rangers forward Kyle Lafferty was quoted on Open Goal saying Beale is "the brains behind it all," while Liverpool legend Jamie Carragher said "you knew straight away he was a top coach".
+Former Rangers forward Kyle Lafferty was quoted on Open Goal saying Beale is "the brains behind it all", while Liverpool legend Jamie Carragher said "you knew straight away he was a top coach".

-Ex-Ibrox midfielders Andy Halliday and Greg Docherty have also given glowing endorsements of Beale, with Halliday telling The Athletic "he is probably the best coach I've worked under," and Docherty adding that he is the most "devoted" person to football he has ever seen.
+Ex-Ibrox midfielders Andy Halliday and Greg Docherty have also given glowing endorsements of Beale, with Halliday telling The Athletic "he is probably the best coach I've worked under" and Docherty adding that he is the most "devoted" person to football he has ever seen.

-But it is not just the players that share that admiration.
-Former Rangers reserve team manager Peter Lovenkrands was was so in awe at Beale's work to the point he wished he was a player again.
+But it is not just the players who share that admiration.
+Former Rangers reserve team manager Peter Lovenkrands was so in awe at Beale's work that he wished he was a player again.

-"What he does with the players on the pitch is phenomenal," Lovenkrands tells BBC Scotland.
+"What he does with the players on the pitch is phenomenal," Lovenkrands told BBC Scotland.

-"I remember he was giving me sessions to take down because I was doing the reserves, he wanted us to copy it.
+"I remember he was giving me sessions to take down because I was doing the reserves; he wanted us to copy it.
 I was loving it.
 I actually wanted to take part in the training.

 "He's so on the ball.
 He's so good at what he does.
 The players love it.
 His preparation for each game is fantastic to watch, and Gerrard is very lucky to have him."